estebanrucan/global-agent-hackathon-may-2025/README.md

 ## Running the Application

-Once the environment is set up and dependencies are installed:
+Before running the application, it's crucial to ensure all tests pass.

+1.  **Run Tests**:
-1. Ensure you are in the project root directory (`chileatiende_assistant`).
+    Open your terminal in the project root and execute the tests:
-2. Run the following command in your terminal:
     ```bash
+    pytest --cov=app
+    ```
+    If all tests pass, proceed to the next step.
+If any tests fail, please resolve them before starting the application.

+2.  **Start the Application**:
+    Once the tests have passed and you are in the project root directory (`chileatiende_assistant`), run the following command in your terminal:
+    ```bash
     python run.py
     ```
-3. The Flask application will start.
+3. The Flask application will start (if tests in `run.py` also pass).
 By default, it will be available at `http://127.0.0.1:5000/` or `http://localhost:5000/`.
 4. Open this URL in your web browser to interact with the assistant.

 ## Internal Workings